ChrisKretschmer/homebridge-lightify-api/README.md

 ## Group Support

 This plugin supports Lightify Groups, but they will appear as Plugs in Homekit (at least for the moment).
-To enable support, the config option "exportGroups" must e set to "yes"
+To enable support, the config option "exportGroups" must be set to "yes"